 Truck accidents are not just a problem in Oklahoma, of course, but throughout the United States.
 To better understand the national landscape of trucking accidents, consider some statistics provided by the Department of Transportation, the National Highway Transportation Safety Administration and the Federal Motor Carrier Safety Administration:

-- The U.S. Department of Transportation estimates that more than 500,000 truck accidents occur each year in the United States (www.Truckinfo.net).
+- The U.S. Department of Transportation estimates that more than 500,000 truck accidents occur each year in the United States.

-- In 2010, 2,765 people in the United States died in large truck accidents.
-This was an 8.7 percent increase in fatalities from the previous year (National Highway Transportation Safety Administration).
+- In 2017, 4,657 trucks were involved in fatalities in the United States.
+This was an 9% percent increase from the previous year (FMCSA).

 - 74,000 motorists were injured in collisions with heavy trucks, tractor-trailers, 18-wheelers and other large commercial motor vehicles in 2009 (NHTSA).

-- In the majority of fatal injuries in 2010 (73 percent), someone other than the truck driver was killed.
-Only 15 percent of those killed were in the truck when the accident occurred (NHTSA).
+- In the majority of fatal injuries in 2017 (72 percent), someone other than the truck driver was killed (NHTSA).

 Causes of Truck Accidents